karin-b/mfp-pe-userscript/README.md

 # Protein to energy ratio (P:E) for MyFitnessPal(MFP)
 This script will add a P:E column to your MFP diary.
+Visit [Burn Fat Not Sugar](http://burnfatnotsugar.com/ProteinEnergy.html) for more info.
 > __Requires__ the following columns in MFP: Fat, Protein, and Carbs.

 ## Install: